IvoSchols/dart-binary-expression-tree/README.md

-A very simple binary expression tree implementation that can read in postfix and prefix style lists
+A very simple binary expression tree implementation that can read postfix and prefix style lists